-3 Revenue Cycle Action Areas to Impact Costs and Revenue in 2019
+3 Healthcare Revenue Cycle Steps to Impact Costs & Revenue in 2019

-With each new year comes a load of predictions and advice.
+Each new year brings updated predictions and advice for the healthcare IT industry.
 If you’re like me, you’ve heard enough theories about the risks, challenges and trends in healthcare IT in 2019 to last a lifetime.
 We need actionable insights!
-Here are three areas where you can take concrete action and optimize your revenue cycle:
+Here are three areas where you can take concrete action and optimize your healthcare revenue cycle management:

 Collect More from Patients – Sooner

 Due to higher deducibles, coinsurance and copays, patients continue to shoulder more of their healthcare cost.
 Total hospital revenue attributed to patient financial responsibility after insurance increased 88 percent between 2012 and 2017.1 Don’t let that revenue go uncollected in your organization.
 Collecting patient financial liabilities prior to arrival, at the point of care, and post-service requires: